SQL Performance Analysis Toolkit

 Get Statistics Settings

-The setSQLStatsFlag[nnn]() methods return the prior statistics settings as a colon-separated value.
-You can determine the current settings using the getSQLStatsFlag()Opens in a new tab or getSQLStatsFlagByPID()Opens in a new tab method.
+The various setSQLStatsFlag[nnn]() methods return the prior statistics settings as a colon-separated value.
+You can determine the current settings using the getSQLStatsFlag()Opens in a new tab or getSQLStatsFlagByPID()Opens in a new tab methods or stored procedures.

 The 1st colon-separated value is the Action option setting.
 The 2nd colon-separated value is the Collect option.
 The 3rd and 4th colon-separated values are used for namespace-specific statistics gathering.
 The 5th colon-separated value encodes the Terminate option.
 The 6th colon-separated value specifies the FlagType: 0=System flag, 1=Process/Job flag.